 Introduction

-This chapter describes the steps an institution to will take to prepare for an accreditation site visit.
-The size and composition of the accreditation team are briefly described.
-The chapter provides detailed information on the procedures, activities, and decisions that precede the actual accreditation site visit and which is intended as a guide for those who are charged with the administrative tasks of an accreditation site visit.
-The responsibilities of the state consultant provided to the institution are listed and the consultant support and Two Month-Out Pre-Visits are also described.
-For more information about the accreditation team, see Chapter 10.
-The size and composition of the accreditation team are briefly described
+This chapter provides information for institutions preparing for an accreditation site visit and is intended as a guide for those who are charged with the administrative tasks of a site visit.
+Included is information on the procedures, activities, and decisions that precede the accreditation site visit.
+Additionally, the responsibilities of the Commission consultant assigned to the institution are detailed.
+For information about the accreditation team, see Chapter 10.

 I. Scheduling an Accreditation Visit

 Accreditation visits occur during the sixth year of the accreditation cycle.
-The Committee on Accreditation (COA) also retains the right to schedule more frequent site visits as a stipulation of institutional accreditation or based on reviews of annual data submissions,ipr, preconditions, or Program Review. it
+The Committee on Accreditation (COA) retains the right to schedule more frequent site visits as a stipulation of institutional accreditation or based on reviews of annual data submissions, preconditions, Program Review, or Common Standards review.
+The COA may also schedule an accreditation visit if the institution has not cooperated with the established accreditation deadlines and submission dates or if information has been brought forward that raises concerns about whether the institution is operating Commission-approved programs in alignment with statutes, requirements, and/or standards.

-The institution will want to consider the following criteria in order to determine a date for the site visit:
+Institutions will be asked sometime in year five of the accreditation cycle to choose from a selection of possible site visit dates provided by Commission staff.
+The institution should consider the following criteria when determining a date for the site visit:

-Select a time period when students are on campus, student teachers are in classrooms, and all stakeholder groups (e.g. candidates, completers, mentors/coaches, and partners) will be available.
+Select a time period when candidates are on campus, student teachers are in classrooms, and all stakeholder groups (e.g., candidates, completers, mentors/coaches, and partners) will be available.

-Be certain to avoid local school holidays, testing schedules when possible, major academic conferences and other times that will draw faculty away from campus or otherwise impede collection of information from program completers, employers of program completers, cooperating schools, or community members.
+Be certain to avoid local school holidays, testing schedules (when possible), major academic conferences, and/or other times that will draw faculty away from campus or otherwise impede collection of information from candidates, completers, employers, and/or community members.

-The visit, if it is a merged accreditation visit, must be coordinated with the national accrediting body.
-If the visit will involve a national or professional accrediting body for one or more credential programs, early planning must be initiated.

-For IHEs, the most common schedule has the team members arriving around noon on Sunday and beginning their work mid-afternoon; for TK-12 institutions, the schedule most often selected has the team arriving on Monday.
-Exceptions are permitted to this rule, but they should be requested early in the process by the institution.
+Institutions of higher education should keep in mind that the most common site visit schedule begins on Sunday with team members arriving by noon and beginning their work mid-afternoon.

+For PK-12 institutions, the site visit schedule most often begins on Monday with team members arriving in the morning and beginning their work.

+Other schedules may be permitted if feasible, but they must be requested early in the process by the institution.

-Institutions with multiple sites, unusual class schedules, or other issues should also make these circumstances known early in the planning process.
+Institutions with multiple sites, unconventional class schedules, or other unique circumstances should make these conditions known early in the planning process.

+If the institution is seeking national accreditation in addition to Commission accreditation, the visit scheduling must be coordinated with the national accrediting body in accordance with the Commission’s agreements with these bodies.
+In these situations, early planning must be initiated.

 The institution should identify the most appropriate dates from a series of dates proposed by Commission staff.
-The COA and the Commission must schedule the year's accreditation visits in a manner that does not adversely impact the staff.
-The Administrator of Accreditation will confirm the dates for the site visit and the assignment of a Commission consultant at least 8 months prior to the site visit.
+The Administrator of Accreditation will confirm the dates for the site visit and the assignment of a Commission consultant approximately eight months prior to the site visit.

 II.
 Support Prior to the Visit